 Nodes with the same hardware configuration are grouped into partitions.
 You specify a partition using

 --partition SLURM directive in your job script (or at the command line when submitting an interactive job) in order for your job to run on the appropriate type of node.
+On Alpine nodes are also grouped by institution.
+You need to include your institutions suffix in order to request the required nodes.

 Note: GPU nodes require the additional